R.E.M.'s hometown of Athens, Ga., still welcomes fans 45 years after the band started there

 The church building is long gone, torn down to make way for condos, but the brick and stone steeple remains, a monument to where it all started.

 This is the exact space where Wuxtry employee Peter Buck met a customer named Michael Stipe, who kept coming back to buy cool records.
-They struck up a friendship and, in true Athens fashion, formed a band.
-And in 1987 had their first big hit with "The one I love."
+They struck up a friendship and, in true Athens fashion, formed a band, which in 1987, had their first big hit with "The One I Love."

 "All kinds of people come to this store asking questions about the history."